top of page

 Canning Governor’s Sauce:

-Fill the hot jars with GOVERNOR’S SAUCE leaving 1/2-inch headspace.
+Using a jar funnel, ladle the hot pint jars with GOVERNOR’S SAUCE leaving 1/2-inch headspace.

 Use a chopstick to remove any air bubbles.